ketai-dhr/depthai-docs-website/source/pages/api.rst

   For any neural network inference output :func:`NNPacket.get_tensor` can be used.
 For the specific case of :code:`Mobilenet-SSD`, :code:`YOLO-v3` decoding can be done in the firmware.
 Decoded objects can be accessed through :func:`getDetectedObjects` as well in addition to raw output to make the results of this commonly used networks easily accessible.
-See :ref:`blob config file <Creating Blob configuration file>` for more details about different neural network output formats and how to choose between these formats.
+See :ref:`blob config file <创建 Blob 配置文件>` for more details about different neural network output formats and how to choose between these formats.

   Neural network results packet.
 It's not a single result, but a batch of results with additional metadata attached